NASA’s Juno Spacecraft successfully completed a close flyby of Jupiter and its Great Red Spot on July 10, during its sixth science orbit.

 All of Juno’s science instruments and the spacecraft’s JunoCam were operating during the flyby, collecting data that are now being returned to Earth.
 Juno’s next close flyby of Jupiter will occur on September 1.

-Raw images from the spacecraft’s latest flyby will be posted in coming days.
+Raw images from the spacecraft’s latest flyby will be posted in the coming days.

 “For generations people from all over the world and all walks of life have marveled over the Great Red Spot,” said Scott Bolton, principal investigator of Juno from the Southwest Research Institute in San Antonio.
 “Now we are finally going to see what this storm looks like up close and personal.”